 Indian River Lagoon Coloring Book [PDF] – Learn about and bring life to the birds, fish, reptiles and other creatures depicted in their natural habitats in one of the richest and most productive aquatic ecosystems in the world!

-Learning About the Everglades – Resources include a virtual tour of the Everglades, interactive view of the plants and animals that live there and the adventures of Wayne Drop (not Rain Drop) as he explores the Everglades.
+Learning About the Everglades [PDF] – Resources include a virtual tour of the Everglades, interactive view of the plants and animals that live there and the adventures of Wayne Drop (not Rain Drop) as he explores the Everglades.

-Teaching/Learning About the Everglades – A special educational section on the website with focus on the Comprehensive Everglades Restoration Plan (CERP).
+Teaching/Learning About the Everglades [PDF] – A special educational section on the website with focus on the Comprehensive Everglades Restoration Plan (CERP).

 U.S. Geological Services (USGS) Kid's Corner – Resources include a virtual tour of south Florida ecosystems, views of the area's plants and animals, coloring pages and more.

 Florida International University – The Everglades Digital Library offers Everglades Educational materials for older students, from Teacher's Guides to detailed brochures about the animals and plants of the Everglades.

 Other Educational Resources: Posters, Publications & Websites from Other Agencies